Skip to main content

 What is Appreciative Inquiry?

-Appreciative Inquiry is a strengths-based approach that overturns our energy-sapping predilection to see the world as a set of ‘problems-to-be-solved’.
-Developed by David Cooperrider in the 1980’s the approach offers a new paradigm that inquires into peak performance, rather than problem-solving, seeking to identify those moments of out-performance that are aspirational and life-giving.
-Appreciative inquiry goes on to analyse what makes these exemplary moments possible and whether there are opportunities to replicate, amplify or make these more ubiquitous.
+Appreciative Inquiry is a strengths-based approach that challenges the dominant paradigm of seeing the world as a set of ‘problems-to-be-solved’.
+Developed by David Cooperrider in the 1980’s, the approach offers an alternative exploration of peak performance, rather than problem-solving, seeking to identify moments that are aspirational and life-giving.
+Appreciative inquiry goes on to analyse what makes these moments possible and whether there are opportunities to replicate, amplify or somehow make these more ubiquitous.
 The method has been used by:

-• Crazy Might Work’s clients to re-imagine what is possible in every corner of health and industry.
+• Crazy Might Work’s clients to re-imagine what is possible with a concerted focus on the development of strengths.

 When to use it?

-A brilliant approach for innovating in complex systems, where it is easy to be overwhelmed by what is ‘broken’.
-Whilst critical thinking methods are still extremely valuable in this context, they need to be balanced by approaches that are energy enhancing and inspirational.
-In fields of human endeavour ranging from sports to space, a strengths-based approach outperforms critical evaluation by focussing on innovation and competitive advantage, rather than obsessing with errors.
+A sound approach for innovating in complex systems, where it is easy to be overwhelmed by what is ‘broken’.
+Whilst critical thinking methods remain valuable in this context, they need to be balanced by energy-enhancing and inspirational approaches.
+In fields of human endeavour ranging from sports to space, a strengths-based approach outperforms critical evaluation by focusing on innovation and competitive advantage rather than obsessing over errors.

 Success Story